patrick-douglas/Seqs-Extractor/README.md

 Linux Mint 17.3 xfce and Ubuntu 16.4 LTs.

 # Minimum System Requirements
-	- Linux Debian based operating system.
+	- Linux Debian based operating system, at time **Seqs-Extractor** does not work in CentOS/Red Hat.
 	- Internet access is required during installation process

 # Documentations in the Distribution